-Praised by Fanfare as “a first-rate pianist who knows her stuff and isn’t afraid of challenges,” Chinese-American pianist Clara Yang has performed in notable venues and series such as Weill Hall at Carnegie Hall, Remonstrantse Kerk (The Netherlands), the Seymour Centre (Sydney, Australia), Kodak Hall at the Eastman Theater (Rochester, New York), the Sunset Center (Carmel, California), Dame Myra Hess Series (Chicago Cultural Center), and Mas i Mas at the Museu d’Història de Barcelona (Spain).
+Praised by Fanfare magazine as “a first-rate pianist who knows her stuff and isn’t afraid of challenges,” Chinese-American pianist Clara Yang has performed in notable venues and series such as Weill Hall at Carnegie Hall, the Seymour Centre (Sydney, Australia), Kodak Hall at the Eastman Theater (Rochester, New York), the Sunset Center (Carmel, California), Dame Myra Hess Series (Chicago Cultural Center), and Mas i Mas at the Museu d’Història de Barcelona (Spain).

-Other highlights as a soloist include performances with the European Union Youth Orchestra under Vladimir Ashkenazy, the Eastman Philharmonia under Jeff Tyzik, the Pacific Symphony Orchestra under Carl St. Clair and numerous appearances with the North Carolina Symphony under Grant Llewellyn.
+Other highlights as a soloist include performances with the European Union Youth Orchestra under Vladimir Ashkenazy, the Eastman Philharmonia under Jeff Tyzik and the Pacific Symphony Orchestra under Carl St. Clair.
 With support from New Music USA, Ms. Yang’s solo album, Folding Time, was released by Albany Records in July, 2015.
 It won a Global Music Awards Gold Medal and received rave reviews from New York Arts, American Record Guide and Fanfare.
 Her cello-piano duo album of works by Grieg and Prokofiev (Albany Records) with Los Angeles Opera cellist Xiao-Dan Helen Zheng was released in 2014.
-She has recorded Lee Weisert’s Érard, which was written for her, for Weisert’s album, Wild Arc, on the New Focus label.

-As a guest artist, Clara Yang has given solo recitals at major conservatories and universities including the Musical College of the Moscow Tchaikovsky Conservatory in Russia, King’s College London, the Beijing Central Conservatory, the Shanghai Conservatory, and the Central Conservatory Piano Academy in Xiamen, China.
+Clara Yang has given solo recitals at major conservatories and universities including the Musical College of the Moscow Tchaikovsky Conservatory, King’s College London, the Beijing Central Conservatory, the Shanghai Conservatory, and the Central Conservatory Piano Academy in Xiamen, China.
 Festival appearances include the Music Academy of the West, the Sarasota Music Festival, the International Holland Music Sessions and the Aspen Music Festival.
-An avid chamber musician, she has collaborated with artists such as members of the Los Angeles Philharmonic, the Los Angeles Opera Orchestra, the San Diego Symphony and the Hong Kong Philharmonic.
+An avid chamber musician, she has collaborated with artists from the Los Angeles Philharmonic, the Los Angeles Opera Orchestra, the San Diego Symphony and the Hong Kong Philharmonic.

-A sought-after teacher, Ms. Yang has frequently given masterclasses in the United States and abroad at major universities and conservatories.
-She has taught piano at the University of North Carolina at Chapel Hill since 2011.
-Her students have won prizes in state, national and international competitions.
+A sought-after teacher, Ms. Yang has given masterclasses in the United States and abroad.
+She has been a member of the piano faculty at the University of North Carolina at Chapel Hill since 2011.

 Clara Yang received her DMA in piano performance at the Eastman School of Music.
 She studied with Claude Frank at the Yale School of Music (Master of Music, Artist Diploma) and graduated magna cum laude from the University of Southern California.